fenago/machine-learning-with-scikit-learn/Chapter08/Lab_8.md

 * * * * *

-In order to evaluate the performance of classification, let's consider the two classification algorithms that we have built in this book: k-nearest neighbors and logistic regression.
+In order to evaluate the performance of classification, let's consider the two classification algorithms that we have built in this course: k-nearest neighbors and logistic regression.

 The first step will be to implement both of these algorithms in the